 California is a big state.
 How big?
-You could get to San Franscisco from Los Angeles by plane much quicker than by car.
-Not to mention, with freeway after freeway packed with slow moving traffic, the supposed six-hour drive might take slightly longer than that.
+You could get to San Francisco from Los Angeles by plane much quicker than by car.
+Not to mention, with freeway after freeway packed with slow-moving traffic, the supposed six-hour drive might take slightly longer than that.
 Let’s not talk about how back the traffic can get.
 How about something more exciting?
 There are 25 haunted places that we’ll be checking out here shortly (each with a small story of why it’s haunted and what sort of importance it has on the state and their respected city).
 Let’s dig in:

 25. Fort Humboldt State Park

 We start off in the port city of Eureka, tucked away in the northwestern part of the state.
 There you will find Fort Humboldt State Park.
 This was a major battlefield during the Gold Rush era.
 Tensions were rising between gold prospectors and Native Americans.
 The conflict soon escalated when the US Army was deployed to build a buffer between the Natives and the newly minted Californians looking for fortune.
 In 1860, the Wiyot massacre resulted in the deaths of hundreds of Native Americans.
-While there may have been battles going on between that natives and soldiers, many have lost their lives when tensions escalated.
+While there may have been battles going on between the natives and American soldiers, many lost their lives when tensions escalated.

 Rumor has it that the spirits of Native Americans and even a soldier who died of malaria while being stationed at Fort Humboldt might be spotted.
 The latter’s ghost was last seen staring out the window of the Fort Humboldt infirmary.

 24. Bodie State Historical Park